-The journey of iFarmer from an initially failed idea to a successful pivot to product-market-fit is a textbook case of how ideas evolve and tenacity of founders contribute to the eventual success of startups.
+The journey of iFarmer from an initially failed idea to a successful pivot to product-market-fit is a textbook case of how ideas evolve and how the tenacity of founders contributes to the eventual success of startups.

 In this story, we hear the founding story of iFarmer from co-founder and CEO Fahad Ifaz.
 The story is an excerpt from our interview with Mr. Fahad published in March.